ayunav/glycemic-index-of-common-foods-app/README.md

 3. Populate your first `UITableViewController` based on the data that you set up.
 4. Make sure that navigating between `UITableViewController`s is working.
 You'll need to pass relevant information to the second `UITableViewController` in `prepareForSegue:`
 5. Set up the selection interaction in the second `UITableViewController`.
 You'll need to implement on of the `UITableViewDelegate` methods.
 The checkmark is `cell.accessoryType`, so it's built in.
-6. When selection is made on a cell, update the corrosponding objects `selection` property.
+6. When selection is made on a cell, update the corresponding objects `selection` property.
 7. Make sure that the cells in the first `UITableViewController` are displaying the `selection` property.

 :) :) :)